Lost Cat Thermal Drone Search

-When a thermal drone can help, and when it may not
+When a drone can help, and when it probably cannot

 Good fit

-- There is a recent sighting or a realistic roaming area to search.
+• There is a recent sighting or a realistic area where the cat may still be.

 Not always a good fit

-- Dense apartment complexes or city areas with many tight hiding places under structures.
+• Dense apartment complexes or city areas with too many tight hiding places under structures.

-- Rain, fog, heat, or poor weather that reduces thermal visibility.
+• Rain, fog, heat, or weather that makes the drone view less useful.

-- Restricted airspace such as near airports, military areas, and other no-fly zones.
+• Restricted airspace near airports, military areas, or other no-fly zones.

 What to expect during a lost cat search

-A thermal drone does not guarantee a find, but it can be a useful tool when the cat is likely outdoors and conditions make thermal scanning worthwhile.
+A thermal drone does not guarantee a find, but it can help when the cat is likely outdoors and there is an area worth checking from above.

-- If the situation is a fit, you can follow the search as we scan the most likely zones first.
+• If the situation is a fit, we scan the most likely areas first.

 How lost cats usually behave

-Many indoor-only cats stay surprisingly close to the escape point and hide silently in dark, tight, sheltered spaces.
-That is why early, methodical searching near the home often matters more than covering a huge radius too soon.
+Many indoor-only cats stay close to the escape point and hide silently in dark, tight, sheltered spaces.
+That is why searching near the home carefully often matters more than covering a huge area too soon.

 Lost cat facts

-- Many lost cats are found within a relatively short distance of where they escaped.
+• Many lost cats are found close to where they escaped.

 What you can do first

-- Search quietly around the home, especially at dusk, overnight, and pre-dawn.
+• Search quietly around the home, especially at dusk, overnight, and early morning.

 When to call a thermal drone pilot

-- You have searched carefully and still need broader coverage.
+• You have searched carefully and still need to check a larger area.

 Lost cat search FAQ